neoxic/lua-xxtea/README.md

 XXTEA encryption/decryption module for Lua
 ==========================================

-[lua-xxtea] encrypts/decrypts binary strings with 128 bit keys (also binary strings).
-When a key is less than 16 bytes long, it is assumed to have trailing zeroes ('\0') to form 128 bits.
+[lua-xxtea] encrypts/decrypts binary strings with 128 bit keys (16 bytes long binary strings).
+When a key is less than 16 bytes long, it is assumed to have trailing zeroes ('\0').

 ```Lua
 local xxtea = require 'xxtea'